-- £520 to be paid in both 2021 and 2022 for each child in receipt of Free School Meals on the basis of low income.
+- £520 to be paid in 2021 and £650 in 2022 for each child in receipt of Free School Meals on the basis of low income.
 Payments are to be made quarterly aligning with the commencement of school holidays.

-The previously announced Family Pandemic Payments and COVID Spring Hardship Payments form part of the £520 to be paid as Scottish Child Payment Bridging Payments in 2021 and have been incorporated into this guidance.
+- The previously announced Family Pandemic Payments and COVID Spring Hardship Payments, whch form part of the £520 to be paid as Scottish Child Payment Bridging Payments in 2021.

 Resource to facilitate delivery of these payments in 2021-22 will be paid via a redetermination of General Revenue Grant in the last two weeks of March 2022 based on actual costs incurred for payments made and a fixed contribution to administration costs.
 Similar arrangements will be observed in 2022-23.
 Notional allocations have been confirmed to local authorities through correspondence.